 It can also be helpful to give yourself space limits for storing holiday decor.
 Decide how much space you’re willing to dedicate to holiday decor and use that limit to help you be more ruthless when deciding what to keep and get rid of.

 I wrote a whole series of posts recently about the how and the why of simplifying your kitchen.
 You can find them here:

-But today I want to talk about why making time to simplify your kitchen and declutter before the holidays is so important.
+But today I want to talk about why making time to declutter and simplify your kitchen before the holidays is so important.